The most popular Mexican food: 35 authentic dishes

 Carne a la Tampiqueña

-This dish belongs to Tampico, San Luis Potosí and Mexico City.
+This dish belongs to Tampico, San Luis PotosĂ and Mexico City.
 Why?
-Because it was created more than 80 years ago by a man that was born in San Luis Potosí and moved to Tampico at a very young age to work at restaurants.
+Because it was created more than 80 years ago by a man that was born in San Luis PotosĂ and moved to Tampico at a very young age to work at restaurants.

 In Tampico he started his career in the kitchen, before moving to Mexico City where he finally opened his own restaurant.

-There he used to remain open 24 hours and was serving this dish in honor of La Huasteca, a very beautiful region of the center – northeast part of Mexico.
+He used to remain open 24 hours and serve this dish in honor of La Huasteca, a very beautiful region in the center–northeast part of Mexico.

-The dish consists of a long stripe of grilled beef steak served along with green enchiladas, “rajas Verdes” (green pepper and onion served also in chopped stripes), guacamole, and refried beans.
+The dish consists of a long strip of grilled beef steak served along with green enchiladas, “rajas Verdes” (green pepper and onion served also in chopped strips), guacamole, and refried beans.

-Mexican people eat this at any given time at a Mexican food restaurant or diner.
-Mostly for lunch or dinner time.
+Mexican people eat this at any given time at a Mexican restaurant or diner, mostly for lunch or dinner.

 Antojitos Mexicanos